 How Does Google Look at Topics?

+They can’t achieve consistent and meaningful rankings as they did before.
 Since the introduction of Hummingbird, topic optimization has become the best SEO strategy.

 What Are the Benefits of Topic Optimization?